jfilipedias/filipedias.dev/content/english/articles/sua-tech-stack-nao-importa.md

 ---

-title: Sua teck stack não importa!
+title: Your stack doesn't matter!
-description: Aprenda os fundamentos, não nos detalhes de implementação.
+description: Learn the foundations, not the implementation details.
 date: 2024-11-02T00:00:00-03:00
 draft: false
 tags: